Introduction and purpose of this statement

 Supply chain audit and due diligence

-Each supplier within scope was sent a letter informing it of Winton’s zero tolerance policy towards Modern Slavery.
-Winton’s approach is to consider terminating or not renewing any contract with any high-risk supplier that is unable to make a declaration of compliance or which provides unsatisfactory evidence of compliance.
-Winton has trained key staff on risk assessment and mitigation measures to assist with the detection and prevention of Modern Slavery.
+Any relevant supplier within scope is sent a letter informing it of Winton’s zero tolerance policy towards Modern Slavery.
+Winton’s approach is to consider terminating or not renewing any contract with any high risk supplier that is unable to make a declaration of compliance or which provides unsatisfactory evidence of compliance.
+Winton has trained staff on the anti-Modern Slavery framework and detection measures.

 Working for Winton